alexmccorkle/web-dev-sandbox/README.md

   Exploring Sanity, Stripe, and Clerk while building on Next.js + TypeScript skills.

 - **Syntax's Vue Crash Course**
-  Following Syntax's crash-course for Vue.js.
+  Completed Syntax's Vue.js crash course by building a basic Todo app.
+  Liked the syntax of Vue... next up Nuxt crashcourse!

+- **Nuxt Crash Course**
+  TODO 🚧

 ---

 ### 📁 Structure

 Each folder is a self-contained learning module or tutorial project.
-Some are rough sketches, others might end up being more polished — this is just where I'll be experimenting.
+Some are rough sketches, others might end up being more polished... this is just where I'll be experimenting.